-The study included 69 school-aged children treated at the University Children's Hospital in Belgrade in 2020 and met the inclusion criteria.
-Nine patients were lost during the six-month follow-up due to poor compliance and necessary polytherapy.
+The study included 69 school-aged children who were treated at the University Children's Hospital in Belgrade in 2020 who met the inclusion criteria.
+Nine patients were lost to the six-month follow-up due to poor compliance and necessary polytherapy.
 The demographic and clinical data of the subjects are presented in Table 2.